jeddyhhh/penskealt/README.md

 MKV files with embedded subtitle files (.srt) only.

 Requirements:<br>
-PHP 5+, a database of some sort, ability to extract frames using FFMPEG, ability to use MKVCleaver to extract the .srt file.<br>
+A webserver, PHP 5+, a database of some sort, ability to extract frames using FFMPEG, ability to use MKVCleaver to extract the .srt file.<br>
 For Windows, it is recommended you install WAMP as this installs everything you need, download here: https://www.wampserver.com/en/

 Installation:<br>